Machx/Reactive-Cocoa-Playground/ReadMe.md

 This project is a collection of useful and sometimes experimental ReactiveCocoa code.

 When opening this open the ReactiveCocoa Playground workspace instead of the Xcode Project file.
+This project also uses git submodules so after you have checked the project out you will need to run `git submodule update -i --recursive`.

 ## License